-- Prioritize environmental public benefit points for tree canopy cover in the CR, CRT and EOF zones. - Promote the use of environmental site design (ESD) techniques to reduce impervious areas. - Minimize imperviousness/maximize pervious areas wherever feasible. - Increase forest and tree cover. - Use native plants that require less watering and fertilization in landscaped areas, and use rainwater for watering planted areas. - Encourage green features (soft landscaping) in required open space areas and the public realm. - Where surface parking is retained, introduce improvements to make them more environmentally benign. - o Introduce or improve tree cover. - o Improve stormwater management.
+- Prioritize environmental public benefit points for tree canopy cover in the CR, CRT and EOF zones. - Promote the use of environmental site design (ESD) techniques to reduce impervious areas. - Minimize imperviousness and maximize pervious areas wherever feasible. - Increase forest and tree cover. - Use native plants that require less watering and fertilization in landscaped areas, and use rainwater for watering planted areas. - Encourage green features (soft landscaping) in required open space areas and the public realm. - Where surface parking is retained, introduce improvements to make them more environmentally benign. - ♦ Introduce or improve tree cover. - ♦ Improve stormwater management.

-Air Quality and Managing Carbon Emissions
+7.1.3 Air Quality and Carbon Emissions

-In 2008, Montgomery County adopted Bill 32-07 that established a goal to reduce County-wide greenhouse gas emissions to 80 percent below the amount in the base year of 2005, including a plan to stop increasing County-wide greenhouse gas emissions by 2010 and to achieve a 10 percent reduction every five years through 2050.
-Greenhouse gas emissions levels are determined by estimating the greenhouse gas emissions from construction and operation of the projected development.
+In 2008, Montgomery County adopted Bill 32-07 that established a goal to reduce Countywide greenhouse gas emissions to 80 percent below the amount in the base year of 2005.
+The law includes a plan to stop increasing Countywide greenhouse gas emissions by 2010 and to achieve a 10 percent reduction every five years through 2050.
+Greenhouse gas emissions levels are determined by estimating the greenhouse gas emissions from construction and operation of the proposed developments.